Dr Ian Patchett

 Gary has since graduated with BSc in Physiotherapy from the University of Salford and has successfully made the step across to Physiotherapist.

-Working closely with Dave and Simon, Gary is responsible for the prevention, assessment, treatment and rehabilitation of first team players at the Club.
+Gary is responsible for the prevention, assessment, treatment and rehabilitation of first team players at the Club.

 First Team Masseur